breatheco-de/applied-ai-syllabus/content/lessons/how-to-become-a-prompt-engineer.md

 Generally, **a longer prompt will provide more context to the AI**, which can help it generate a more accurate and relevant result.
 However, a longer prompt can also introduce more noise and make it harder for the AI to generate the desired result.
 That is why it is so important to use the [appropriate prompting techniques](https://4geeks.com/es/lesson/que-es-prompt-engineering).

-## Where Can I Learn More About Prompt Engineering?
+## So, how to Become a Prompt Engineer?

 If you want to learn more about Prompt Engineering, there are many resources available online.
 You can find tutorials, articles, videos, and other resources that can help you improve your skills in Prompt Engineering.
 Some of the best resources to learn about Prompt Engineering include: